-Table 4-1 Failure scenarios in a global cluster configuration with VCS agent for EMC SRDF (continued)
+Table 4-1 Failure scenarios in a global cluster configuration with the VCS agent for EMC SRDF (continued)

 Failure Description and VCS response Storage failure The array at the primary site fails.
 A storage failure at the primary site renders the devices on the array at the secondary site in the PARTITIONED state.
-VCS response at the secondary site: ■ Causes the global service group at the primary site to fault and displays an alert to indicate the fault.
+VCS response at the secondary site: Causes the global service group at the primary site to fault and displays an alert to indicate the fault.
 Does the following based on the ClusterFailOverPolicy global service group attribute: Auto or Connected-VCS automatically brings the faulted global service group online at the secondary site.
-Manual Negative Year much bring the global group police of the general factories.
 Manual-No action.
 You must bring the global group online at the secondary site.
-Agent response: The agent does the following on the secondary site in case of a manual failover based on the value of the AutoTakeover attribute of the SRDF resource: 1-If invalid tracks do not exist, the agent issues the symrdf failover command to make the SRDF devices write-enabled.
-0-The agent faults the SRDF resource.
+Agent response: The agent does the following on the secondary site in case of a manual failover based on the value of the AutoTakeover attribute of the SRDF resource: ■ 1-If invalid tracks do not exist, the agent issues the symrdf failover command to make the SRDF devices write-enabled. ■ 0-The agent faults the SRDF resource.